archana15/github-pages-with-jekyll/_posts/2021-08-15-flood-fill.md

 **Techniques**

-- since it's already given that we have to consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, we will perform DFS from image[sr][sc] and reach it's valid neighbor to change the value to newColor
+- since it's already given that we have to consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, we can perform either DFS or BFS from image[sr][sc] and reach it's valid neighbor to change the value to newColor
+- in this post we will look at both bfs and dfs implementation
 - we change the value only if the value of the is is equal to image[sr][sc] value

 # Plan